cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 Stop Cloudmesh VM
 ^^^^^^^^^^^^^^^^^^^^^

-If you completed all your work, you may stop the VM by the following command.
+If you have completed all of your work in the VM, you may stop the VM by the following command.

 ``cm-455 stop``